Sigi2605/FIE463-V25/guides/git-install-macos.md

 ```bash
 git --version
 ```
-If this returns without an error message, you already have git installed.
+If this returns without an error message, you already have git installed and can skip the next step.

 ## Installing git